 Yes, the Great Lakes Bay Region is brimming with wonderful sights, thrilling activities, blissful settings.
 They don't go away when winter comes and, in fact, many take on even more charming character.

 Cross-country skiing has been a hit here since the 1970s, when Ed and Dorothy Elliot of Midland taught beginners at Saginaw's Imerman Park and elsewhere: "Everybody fall, and we'll learn how to get up," Dorothy would instruct with a laugh.
 The falls grew rarer, the skiing became more polished (and popular), and the laughter lingered.

 Equipment has improved, with easy-to-use and efficient no-wax skis, and diagonal-stride skiing joined by skate-skiing; groomed trails for each wind through this region.

 Yes, give us some snow, and we're skiing along the Great Lakes Bay Regional Trail, trail segments within Bay City State Park, and at the Midland City Forest Winter Sports Park (where rental ski packages are available).

-In Midland, skiers also take to the Grand Curve Trail, Chippewa Trail, and Pere Marquette Rail Trail, all radiating from the Tridge downtown.
-The Bay City Area Riverwalk/Railtrail offers 17.8 miles of skiing possibilities, the Saginaw Valley Rail Trail 11 miles more.
+In Midland, skiers also take to the Grand Curve Trail, Chippewa Trail, and the 30-mile Pere Marquette Rail Trail, all radiating from The Tridge downtown.
+The Bay City Area Riverwalk/Railtrail offers 21 miles of skiing possibilities, the Saginaw Valley Rail Trail 11 miles more.